flycheck/flycheck/README.md

 - [Steve Purcell][purcell] implemented many checkers, contributed important ideas to the design of the checker API and engaged in worthwhile discussion to shape this project.
+- [Sylvain Rousseau][thisirs] added a syntax checker for POSIX shell script using @command{bash}, and improved error parsing in the Bash script syntax checker.
 - [Yannick Roehlly][yannick1974] added support for PEP8 naming errors to the Flake8 syntax checker.
 - [Victor Deryagin][vderyagin] added the Rust syntax checker.